edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 Fix this issue by performing either of the following steps:

-- Chrome: Add cms.uplynk.com as a site that can always use cookies.
+- **Chrome**: Add cms.uplynk.com as a site that can always use cookies.

     See Google's documentation ([Allow or block cookies for a specific site](https://support.google.com/chrome/answer/95647#zippy=%2Callow-or-block-cookies-for-a-specific-site)) to learn more.

-- Firefox: Turn off Enhanced Tracking Protection for cms.uplynk.com.
+- **Firefox**: Turn off Enhanced Tracking Protection for cms.uplynk.com.

     See Firefox's documentation ([Enable third-party cookies for specific sites](https://support.mozilla.org/en-US/kb/third-party-cookies-firefox-tracking-protection#w_enable-third-party-cookies-for-specific-sites)) to learn more.

-- Safari: Disable the Prevent cross-site tracking option.
+- **Safari**: Disable the Prevent cross-site tracking option.

     See Apple's [documentation](https://support.apple.com/guide/safari/prevent-cross-site-tracking-sfri40732/16.1/mac/13.0) to learn more.